Tapis (Indonesian weaving style): Use

 Traditionally, tapis is worn as a sarong for weddings, Eid ul-Fitr celebrations, and welcoming ceremonies.
 However, tapis can also be used as a wall decoration.
 When worn, it forms a cylinder around the wearer's legs.

 Reception

-Tapis has come to be seen as a symbol of Lampung.
+Tapis has come to be seen as an important cultural symbol of Lampung.
 Some people describes tapis as having "exceptional beauty and sophistication", while some describes viewing tapis as "like seeing countless possibilities in art and life portrayed in cloth".

-The price of tapis reflects its age.
+In addition, the price of tapis reflects its age.
 Generally, the older a tapis the more it costs.
-Antique tapis are also collector's items, collected by both Indonesians and foreigners.
+Antique tapis are also considered valuable collector's items and are collected by both Indonesians and foreigners.